NAC Member Selection Criteria

 Current committees of the NAC include the Executive Committee, CIS Committee, Emeritus Committee, L. Tom Perry Scholarship Project, Membership Committee, and Women’s Committee.
 Others may be established as needed.

 The entire NAC meets annually at the fall conference.
 This general meeting includes a stewardship report by the dean; faculty, student, and NAC presentations; student/NAC interactive activities; and the International Executive of the Year banquet.
-The NAC Executive Committee will meet one or two additional times during the year to help establish policies and direction for the Marriott School.
+The NAC Executive Committee will meet one or two additional times during the year to help establish policies and direction for the school.
 NAC committees will meet during the year as needed and at the annual meeting.
-Individual members will also be invited to campus to assist in lecture series, meet with students, and otherwise participate in Marriott School activities.
+Individual members will also be invited to campus to assist in lecture series, meet with students, and otherwise participate in BYU Marriott activities.